 The purpose of the Burnham Yard Project is to develop a vision and master plan, that is community-centered and regionally focused, for the future development of Burnham Yard.
 In 2021, the State of Colorado purchased the Burnham Yard site from the Union Pacific Railroad and is now focused on creating a master plan to guide future investment, consider future rail/transit alignments, integrate concepts of equity, and conduct a market analysis to shape future land use strategies through stakeholder engagement and community feedback.
 Approximately 58 acres in size, Burnham Yard is located between 6th and 13th Avenues to the south and the north, and Seminole Road and Osage Street to the west and the east.
-The Burnham Yard Project is being directed by the State of Colorado’s Public-Private Partnership Office (P3 Office), with a consultant team led by WSP that will provide technical analysis, community engagement, and master plan options by May 2024.
+To learn more about the Burnham Yard Project, visit the Colorado Transportation Investment Office (CTIO) Burnham Yard Transportation Planning Study page.

 Tools & Documents